Wats and Wonders of Vietnam and Cambodia

 DAY 6

-After a welcome drink and safety briefing, we'll check into our cabins, freshen up, and then sit down for a specially-prepared Vietnamese lunch while cruising to the Cap La fishing village and several islands.
-We'll take our time exploring the beautiful emerald waters, towering limestone cliffs and fascinating karst islands with options to kayak, swim or stretch your legs on a short hike.
-At sunset, we'll get back on the boat to sail towards our overnight anchorage spot in Bai Tu Long Bay.
-After dinner, we can try our hand at squid fishing!
-Overnight on Private Junk.
-(B, L, D)
+We’ll take our time exploring the beautiful emerald waters, towering limestone cliffs, and fascinating karst islands, with options to kayak, swim, or stretch your legs on a short hike.
+At sunset, we’ll return to the boat and sail towards our overnight anchorage in Bai Tu Long Bay.

 DAY 7